Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: THE SAVANT FRAMEWORK

 \subsection{Two-Phase Anomaly Detection Pipeline}

-SAVANT employs a structured two-phase pipeline that transforms unstructured VLM analysis into systematic reasoning.
-Figure \ref{fig:savant_overview} illustrates this process, which addresses the core limitation of naive prompting approaches.
+SAVANT employs a structured two-phase pipeline that transforms unstructured VLM analysis into systematic reasoning, addressing the limitations of naive prompting.

 \textbf{Phase 1: Structured Scene Description Extraction.} Rather than directly querying for anomaly detection, we first guide the VLM to systematically describe the scene according to our four-layer decomposition.
-For each semantic layer $l \in \{1,2,3,4\}$, we employ carefully designed prompt templates $P_l$ that direct the model's attention to specific aspects of the scene:

-where $D_l$ represents the textual description extracted for layer $l$.
+For each semantic layer $l \in \{1,2,3,4\}$, we employ carefully designed prompt templates $P_l$ that direct the model's attention to specific aspects of the scene image $\mathit{Img}$: where $D_l$ represents the textual description extracted for layer $l$.
 This structured extraction forces the model to examine each semantic aspect systematically, reducing the likelihood of overlooking critical details that might indicate anomalies.
+The complete scene description aggregates information across all layers: This phase provides interpretable intermediate representations, and creates rich textual context for the subsequent evaluation phase.